atomist-attic/developer-tutorials/tutorials/creating-new-sdm.md

 # Creating a new automation client

-Automation clients are the bread and butter of Atomist.
-They provide the functionality Atomist can use to perform automations.
-A software delivery machine, or SDM for short, is an automation client that, as the name suggest, adds functionality to deliver software.
+Software delivery machines (SDMs) are the bread and butter of Atomist.
+They provide the functionality Atomist can use to perform automations, to deliver software and other tasks important to our work.

 SDMs can do a lot of things, from building software using various build mechanisms to fixing code automatically and even deploying your software across multiple environments.

 ## Creating a new SDM

-Atomist provides the functionality right out of the box to create a brand new SDM, based on an existing one.
+Atomist provides the functionality right out of the box to create a brand new SDM, based on an existing SDM seed (a starting point).
 This mechanism allows you to quickly build a new SDM but with the same base functionality.
-This process is called seeding.

 Open up a console and type in